HaxeFoundation/haxe-evolution/proposals/0000-safe-navigation.md

 The syntax will be the biggest question for this feature.
 The use of `?.` for access is pretty consistent across almost all languages with the feature (JavaScript, C#, Python ([proposal](https://www.python.org/dev/peps/pep-0505/)), Kotlin, Swift, TypeScript, CoffeeScript, Groovy, Dart).

 However, things begin to diverge when it comes to the safe array-access and function call.
-The currently proposed style for safe array-access is used by C#, Groovy, and Swift.
-While the currently proposed safe function call is used by CoffeeScript, Visual Basic .NET, and Swift (again).
-Overall, the proposed syntax is the most consistent amongst major programming languages.
-However, if it's not viable or desired for whatever reason, here are some alternatives based on other languages:

-JavaScript keeps the `?.` in all instances of safe navigation.
-For example: `jsFunction?.()` or `jsArray?.[0]`.
-While it looks weirder, it's much more consistent and associates the concept with a consistent operator.
-With how similar Haxe's syntax is to JavaScript's, and based on JavaScript's overwhelming popularity, an argument could be made to use this syntax instead.
-Though, please note this syntax is not used by any other major programming languages.

-Ruby and Crystal use a `&.` operator.
-This is presumably due to the fact methods and variables can end in `?` in those languages, so it's not something Haxe would need to worry about.
-It's still an interesting alternative in case `?.` can't work for whatever reason.

-When it comes to safe function calls, C# and Kotlin function objects have an `Invoke` member that calls the function.
-So safe function calls work like: `myFunction?.Invoke(arg1, arg2)`.
-Haxe does not have an equivalent, so this syntax is not likely viable.

-Raku (Perl 6) uses the `.?` operator.

-Scala uses the `.?.` operator.
+JavaScript is the only language that uses `jsFunction?.()` or `jsArray?.[0]`.
+Since Haxe follows the same syntax, it makes sense to follow its lead, but it is one of the more obscure styles compared to other programming languages.
+An alternative option would be to provide function-alternatives to all std classes' array-access and function calls (`arr?.get(0)` or `arr?.set(0, 1)`).
+This would be a similar approach to C# and Kotlin's `myFunction?.Invoke(arg1, arg2)`.

+The format of the changes to `ExprDef` are also yet to be determined.